WiseHorror/Gogma-Artian-Roll-Planner/README.md

 7. **Gogma reinforcement amendments use another independent stream.**
    **Reset Bonuses** replaces all five bonuses from the full eligible pool.
    **Keep Bonuses** preserves each slot's bonus family and rerolls its permitted tier.
-The planner can combine both modes to find the shortest route.

-The skill and Gogma reinforcement counters are independent.
-Spending actions on one does not advance the other.
-The full weapon plan reads the saved counters directly and calculates the route from the selected final recipe.
+The base forge stream, Gogma skill stream, and Gogma reinforcement amendment stream are separate.
+Spending actions on one stream does not advance the others.

 Forging any weapon of the same weapon type and rarity advances the shared base forge stream.
 The disposable weapons do not need the same element or infusion